Skip to Main Content

 Author Choice

 Authors have the option of making their article immediately and freely available upon publication for a fee of $5,500.
 Authors who opt for Author Choice will complete the standard Copyright Transfer Agreement assigning copyright to the American Society of Hematology, and the journal will then publish the paper under a Creative Commons CC BY-NC-ND license, which allows for noncommercial, nonderivative use of the article and requires appropriate credit to the authors.
-Authors whose institutions or funders require publication under a CC BY license may request a CC BY license instead for a fee of $6,600.
+Authors whose institutions or funders require publication under a CC BY license may request a CC BY license instead.
 ASH will deposit the final published version of the article into PubMed Central and ensure free and immediate access to the article on the journal websites.

 Pay-per-View